kappuccino/rename-as-folder/README.md

 Right-click (or Ctrl+clik) a folder, pick "Service > Rename as folder".

 The whole content of the folder you picked will be renamed prefixed by the name of the folder.
+You will need 2 files:

+- "Rename as Folder.workflow", basicaly the Automator workflow script file
+- "rename-as-folder.php" whos actually do the job

 ## Test it